A primer on semiconvex functions in general potential theories: Upper contact quadratic functions and the vertex map

-Note that $\varphi$ is the (unique) quadratic function with $J^2_x(x) = (u(x), p, A)$ and $(p,A) \in J^{2,+}_x u$ was called an upper contact jet for $u$ in $x$.
 Two variants of upper contact jets will be used; namely those with fixed matrix component $A \in \call S(n)$ and then also those for which \eqref{ucqf2} holds on a fixed subset of $X$.

-\begin{definition} An upper contact jet for $u$ at $x$ is said to be of \emph{type $A$} if it is of the form $(p,A)$ for some $p \in \R^n$, and $x \in X$ will be called an \emph{upper contact point of type $A$ for $u$}.
-The set of all \emph{global} upper contact points of type $A$ for $u$ on $X$ will be denoted by $\C(u, X, A)$; that is,
+\begin{definition} An upper contact jet for $u$ at $x$ is said to be of \emph{type $A$} \sid{type} if it is of the form $(p,A)$ for some $p \in \R^n$, and $x \in X$ will be called an \emph{upper contact point of type $A$ for $u$}.
+The set of all \emph{global} upper contact points of type $A$ for $u$ on $X$ will be denoted by $\C(u, X, A)$; that is, \syid{CuXa@\detokenize{$\C(u,X,A)$}!the set of all global upper contact points of type $A$ for $u$ on $X$}

 \end{definition}

 Note that, according to \cref{def:ucp}, the set of the contact points for some global upper contact quadratic function of radius $r$ coincides with $\C(u, X, \lambda I)$, for $\lambda = \frac1{r}$.